enkidevs/curriculum/JavaScript/Npm/lock-down-dependency-versions-by-shrinkwrapping.md

   - >-
     [nodejs.org](https://nodejs.org/en/blog/npm/managing-node-js-dependencies-with-shrinkwrap/){website}

+parent: check-data-about-a-package

 ---
 ## Content

 `npm` has great support for semanting versioning because it uses wildcards and expressions for versions of dependencies listed in the `package.json` file:
 ```json
 {  //other props
    "dependencies": {